Nehemiah 13:5-13 - Compare All Versions

 Some time before this, Eliashib the priest had been put in charge of the storerooms of The Temple of God.
 He was close to Tobiah and had made available to him a large storeroom that had been used to store Grain-Offerings, incense, worship vessels, and the tithes of grain, wine, and oil for the Levites, singers, and security guards, and the offerings for the priests.
 When this was going on I wasn’t there in Jerusalem; in the thirty-second year of Artaxerxes king of Babylon, I had traveled back to the king.
 But later I asked for his permission to leave again.
 I arrived in Jerusalem and learned of the wrong that Eliashib had done in turning over to him a room in the courts of The Temple of God.
 I was angry, really angry, and threw everything in the room out into the street, all of Tobiah’s stuff.
 Then I ordered that they ceremonially cleanse the room.
 Only then did I put back the worship vessels of The Temple of God, along with the Grain-Offerings and the incense.
 And then I learned that the Levites hadn’t been given their regular food allotments.
 So the Levites and singers who led the services of worship had all left and gone back to their farms.
 I called the officials on the carpet, “Why has The Temple of God been abandoned?”
 I got everyone back again and put them back on their jobs so that all Judah was again bringing in the tithe of grain, wine, and oil to the storerooms.
 I put Shelemiah the priest, Zadok the scribe, and a Levite named Pedaiah in charge of the storerooms.
 I made Hanan son of Zaccur, the son of Mattaniah, their right-hand man.
 These men had a reputation for honesty and hard work.
 They were responsible for distributing the rations to their brothers.

-had prepared a large room for him, where formerly they put the grain offerings, the frankincense, the utensils and the tithes of grain, wine and oil prescribed for the Levites, the singers and the gatekeepers, and the contributions for the priests.
-But during all this time I was not in Jerusalem, for in the thirty-second year of Artaxerxes king of Babylon I had gone to the king.
-After some time, however, I asked leave from the king, and I came to Jerusalem and learned about the evil that Eliashib had done for Tobiah, by preparing a room for him in the courts of the house of God.
-It was very displeasing to me, so I threw all of Tobiah’s household goods out of the room.
-Then I gave an order and they cleansed the rooms; and I returned there the utensils of the house of God with the grain offerings and the frankincense.
-I also discovered that the portions of the Levites had not been given them, so that the Levites and the singers who performed the service had gone away, each to his own field.
-So I reprimanded the officials and said, “Why is the house of God forsaken?”
-Then I gathered them together and restored them to their posts.
-All Judah then brought the tithe of the grain, wine and oil into the storehouses.
-In charge of the storehouses I appointed Shelemiah the priest, Zadok the scribe, and Pedaiah of the Levites, and in addition to them was Hanan the son of Zaccur, the son of Mattaniah; for they were considered reliable, and it was their task to distribute to their kinsmen.
+had prepared a large room for him, where previously they used to put the grain offerings, the frankincense, the utensils and the tithes of grain, wine, and oil prescribed for the Levites, the singers, and the gatekeepers, and the contributions for the priests.
+But during all this time I was not in Jerusalem, for in the thirty-second year of Artaxerxes king of Babylon I had come to the king.
+After some time, however, I requested a leave of absence from the king, and I came to Jerusalem and learned about the evil that Eliashib had committed for Tobiah, by preparing a room for him in the courtyards of the house of God.
+It was very displeasing to me, so I threw all of Tobiah’s household articles out of the room.
+Then I gave an order, and they cleansed the rooms; and I returned the utensils of the house of God there with the grain offering and the frankincense.
+I also discovered that the portions of the Levites had not been given to them, so the Levites and the singers who performed the service had gone away, each to his own field.
+So I reprimanded the officials and said, “Why has the house of God been neglected?”
+Then I gathered them together and stationed them at their posts.
+All Judah then brought the tithe of the grain, wine, and oil into the storehouses.
+To be in charge of the storehouses, I appointed Shelemiah the priest, Zadok the scribe, and Pedaiah from the Levites, and in addition to them was Hanan the son of Zaccur, the son of Mattaniah; for they were considered reliable, and it was their task to distribute to their kinsmen.

 had prepared for Tobiah a large room (chamber) where previously they had put the grain offerings, the frankincense, the utensils, and the tithes of grain, new wine, and [olive] oil which were given by commandment for the Levites, the singers, and gatekeepers, and the contributions for the priests.
 But during all this time I was not at Jerusalem, for in the thirty-second year of Artaxerxes [Persian] king of Babylon I went to the king.
 Then after some time I asked for a leave [of absence] from the king, and I came to Jerusalem.
 Then I discovered the evil [thing] that Eliashib had done for Tobiah by preparing a room for him in the courtyards of the house of God.
 It was very displeasing to me, so I threw all of Tobiah’s household furnishings out of the room.
 Then I gave an order, and they cleaned the rooms; and I put back there the utensils of the house of God with the grain offerings and the frankincense.
 I also discovered that the portions due the Levites had not been given to them, so that the Levites and the singers who did the work had gone away, each one back to his own field.
 Then I reprimanded the officials and said, “Why is the house of God neglected?”
 So I gathered the Levites and singers together and restored them at their posts.
 Then all Judah brought the tithe of the grain, the new wine, and the oil to the storehouses.
 I appointed [as treasurers] over the storehouses: Shelemiah the priest, Zadok the scribe, and Pedaiah of the Levites; assisting them was Hanan son of Zaccur, the son of Mattaniah; for they were considered faithful and reliable, and their task was to distribute [supplies] to their brothers (fellow Levites).